Kruglyashok/Connect6_Corba_Server/readme.txt

+Compile the idl file using the idlj command as below:

+idlj  -fall  Addition.idl

-pen a new windows of CMD console, type in the following command to start the ORB
+Open a new windows of CMD console, type in the following command to start the ORB

 start orbd -ORBInitialPort 1050